apache/jena-site/source/documentation/query/http-auth.md

 not sent unless the service requests them.

 Scoping of credentials is not based on exact mapping of the request URI to credentials but rather on a longest match approach.
-For example if you define credentialsfor `http://example.org` then these are used for any request that requires authentication under that URI e.g. `http://example.org/some/path`.
-However if you had also defined credentials for `http://example.org/some/path` then these would be used in favor of those for `http://example.org`
+For example if you define credentials for `http://example.org` then these are used for any request that requires authentication under that URI e.g. `http://example.org/some/path`.
+However, if you had also defined credentials for `http://example.org/some/path` then these would be used in favor of those for `http://example.org`

 #### ServiceAuthenticator